ekzhu/datasketch/docsrc/lsh.rst

 MinHash LSH at scale
 --------------------
-MinHash LSH supports a Redis backend for querying large datasets as part of a production environment.
-The Redis storage backend is supported using
+MinHash LSH supports using Redis as the storage layer for handling large index and providing optional persistence as part of a production environment.
+The Redis storage option can be configured using:

 .. code:: python